Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 \subsection{Dark/Bias Subtraction}

-The dark model we make for GPC1 considers each pixel individually, independent of any neighbors.
+The dark current in the GPC1 detectors has significant variations across each cell.
+The model we make to remove this signal considers each pixel individually, independent of any neighbors.
 To construct this model, we fit a multi-dimensional model to the array of input pixels from a randomly selected set of 100-150 overscan and non-linearity corrected dark frames chosen from a given date range.
 The model fits each pixel as a function of the exposure time $t_{exp}$ and the detector temperature $T_{chip}$ of the input images such that $\mathrm{dark} = a_0 + a_1 t_{exp} + a_2 T_{chip} t_{exp} + a_3 T_{chip}^2 t_{exp}$.
 This fitting uses two iterations to produce a clipped fit, rejecting at the $3\sigma$ level.
 The final coefficients $a_i$ for the dark model are stored in the detrend image.
 The constant $a_0$ term includes the residual bias signal after overscan subtraction, and as such, a separate bias subtraction is not necessary.

-Applying the dark model is simply a matter of calculating the response to the exposure time and detector temperature for the image to be corrected, and subtracting the resulting dark signal from the image.
+Applying the dark model is simply a matter of calculating the response for the exposure time and detector temperature of the image to be corrected, and subtracting the resulting dark signal from the image.
+Figure \ref{fig:dark image} shows the results of the dark subtraction.